 Chat with a local specialist who can help organize your trip.

-Day 5: Kayak Lago & Rio Grey
+Day 5: Kayak Lago & Río Grey, Return to Puerto Natales

 Kayaking against magnificent mountain scenery.

-Day 6: Bus from Puerto Natales to El Calafate
+Day 6: Bus to El Calafate (Argentina)

 Enjoy a relaxing afternoon in El Calafate.

-In the morning, hop on a bus bound for El Calafate in Argentina and check into a cozy B&B near the center of town.
+In the morning, hop on a bus bound for El Calafate in Argentina and check into a cozy bed-and-breakfast near the center of town.
 The rest of the afternoon and evening is yours to enjoy as you please.
 After all your trekking and excursions of the previous days, you'll likely prefer an evening stroll about town and a quiet dinner before hitting the hay and recharging those batteries.

 Dramatic views of Perito Moreno by boat.

 Today is devoted to an exciting all-day excursion.
-Start with a pick up from your hotel in El Calafate, followed by a one-hour transfer to Los Glaciares National Park.
-As you enter the park, you'll catch your first glimpse of majestic Perito Moreno.
+Start with a pickup from your hotel in El Calafate, followed by a one-hour transfer to Los Glaciares National Park.
+As you enter the park, you'll catch your first glimpse of the majestic Perito Moreno.
 This expansive ice mass flows down from the Andes out over the turquoise waters of Lago Argentino, ending abruptly in a great wall that curves around the lake.
 Wait a bit, and you'll witness "calving," the awe-inspiring sight of ice breaking off the facade and crashing into the tranquil waters below.

 While not the only glacier in the area, Perito Moreno is definitely the star of the show.
-It's also unique in that it is one of the few advancing glaciers in the world, a factor that results in the calving mentioned above.
+It's also unique in that it's one of the few advancing glaciers in the world, a factor that results in the calving mentioned above.
 Upon arrival, you'll be able to admire Perito Moreno from several different vantage points via the network of wooden walkways strategically situated in front of the glacier.
 Even better, you'll also get up close and personal with its massive ice wall on a boat tour.

 Magnificent mountain views from Laguna de los Tres.